Laravel-Backpack/PageManager/README.md

 }
 ```

+(3) Create the views for those templates (how those pages actually look - the HTML CSS JS) and place them in your ```resources/views/pages/``` directory.
+Inside those blade files, you can use the ```$page``` variable.
+That's where all the page content is stored.
+For more complicated pages, you can also use [fake fields](https://laravel-backpack.readme.io/docs/crud#section-extras-fake-fields-stored-as-json-in-the-database-) in your page templates.
+You'll also find those attributes in the ```$page``` variable.

-Note: if you find yourself in need of sending extra data to a view, you should consider [using a view composer](https://laravel.com/docs/5.3/views#view-composers);
+Note: if you find yourself in need of sending extra data to a view you load on multiple pages, you should consider [using a view composer](https://laravel.com/docs/5.3/views#view-composers);

 ## Change log